csguoh/Awesome-Mamba-in-Low-Level-Vision/README.md

 - **2024-11-25** FreMamba has been accepted by IEEE TMM!
 - **2024-11-27** MambaIR has been updated to MambaIRv2, with better performance and efficiency!
 - **2025-01-24** Contrast, the novel hybrid architecture of Mamba and Transformer, has been published!
 Congratulations! 🎉
+- **2025-01-25** VISGA, a novel Mamba-based Blind IQA method has been accepted by IEEE TCSVT!